vindolin/geolog/README.md

 ## geolog - watches a web server log file and draw geolocation pings on a map in your browser

-> [!NOTE]
+> [!IMPORTANT]
-> You have to sign up to get a Maxmind licence key for their free geoip service at: https://dev.maxmind.com/geoip
+> You have to sign up to get a Maxmind licence key for their free geoip service at: https://dev.maxmind.com/geoip before you can use this tool.

 ```